 As we got closer to Ulaanbaatar, the view became less sparse.
 Tiny, weary villages; herds of horses and the odd speck of a nomadic Ger or two materialize out the window.
 As we careened past frozen rivers it was difficult not to imagine that this is the kind of country where time moves differently.

-After another few hours of rolling, sparse grasslands and frozen rivers, we slowed our pace and rolled into UlanBaatar station, where we were being met outside our carriage & escorted over to our rental apartment for the week.
+After another few hours of rolling, sparse grasslands and frozen rivers, we slowed our pace and rolled into UlanBaatar station, the capital city of Mongolia, where we were being met outside our carriage & escorted over to our rental apartment for the week.